MrCrypticxDev/Auth-API/README.md

 # Auth API
-Something like a BotList I was planning on doing few months ago but didn't finish so you can have a look 😀
+A project I was planning on doign back then but don't feel like continuing, maybe in the future.